-Whitespace code.
+In this paper, based on recent graduation project [26], we have described our approach to refactoring in Whitespace.
+The tool is also available for public use under GPL-3 license [25].
+To answer our main research question about what refactorings would make sense in Whitespace, we first looked at different refactoring categories.
+From there we identified seven refactorings that are possible on Whitespace code.
+To address the question of implementability, we chose three refactorings and implemented them into a tool.
+Our tool reads Whitespace code, performs refactorings on this code using the generated IR, and transforms the IR back into Whitespace code.
 This shows that it is possible to create a tool which detects and applies possible refactorings on Whitespace.
 This work shows that even with minimal circumstances, it is always possible to refactor code even in minimal assembler-like languages.
 Furthermore, refactoring code is always useful, be that code clarity or a minimal code footprint.
 We conclude that refactoring Whitespace code is possible and that refactoring Whitespace code improves the readability and usability of such code.

-The refactorings proposed in this extended abstract, are a work in progress.
+The refactorings proposed in this paper, are a work in progress.
 Further research and development are needed to fully realise the envisioned functionality.
-Next to this, more refactorings can be implemented, such as the different conditional refactorings mentioned in section 2.
+Next to this, more refactorings can be implemented, such as the different conditional refactorings mentioned in § 3.

 Furthermore, while some testing has been performed, there could be more tests added.
 Generating tests to show results that accurately depict the tool is something worth considering to be done.
-Finally, profiling the tool itself could help identifying useful optimisations to improve its usability, especially regarding possible future extensions For anyone who would like to look at the tool or work on it further, you can find the tool over at GitHub [15].
+Finally, profiling the tool itself could help identifying useful optimisations to improve its usability, especially regarding possible future extensions For anyone who would like to look at the tool or work on it further, you can find the tool over at GitHub [25].